Category

 Explore Card BattlersA starter shelf of key games the registry is built around, from genre anchors to strong side-path picks.

-The defining roguelike deckbuilder: clean combat, flexible archetypes, and endless route tension.
+The defining roguelike deckbuilder: readable combat, flexible archetypes, and constant route tension.

-A poker-fueled score chaser built on wild multiplier scaling and fast rerun appeal.
+A poker-driven score chaser built on wild multiplier scaling, clever joker synergies, and instant replay appeal.

-The next Monster Train follow-up for players who want even more line-based combo chaos.
+A sharper Monster Train follow-up for players who want even more layered fights, synergies, and combo chaos.

-A highly readable, deeply tunable deckbuilder with strong control over draw order and deck trimming.
+A highly readable, deeply tunable deckbuilder with unusual control over draw order, deck trimming, and consistency.

-A moody card battler that mixes sacrifice combat, puzzle-box structure, and strong narrative turns.
+A moody card battler that mixes sacrifice combat, puzzle-box structure, and memorable narrative turns.

-A hex-based gladiator deckbuilder where movement, knockback, and spacing shape every fight.
+A hex-based gladiator deckbuilder where movement, knockback, and spacing shape every turn.

 The genre works because every layer compounds: the cards you skip, the relics you chase, the line you choose, and the point where a shaky run suddenly becomes a build.